">

 Deer Haven

-Deer Haven is an incredible 19.4-hectare nature reserve with a diverse mix of habitats including mature forests, prairie and early successional woodland.
-This former farm has been actively restored by Heather and Peter Scott for more than 25 years.
-Deer Haven contains a tributary of the Thames River including critical habitat for species at risk fish and mussels.
+Deer Haven has a diverse mix of habitats including mature forests, prairie and early successional woodland.
+The nature reserve contains a tributary of the Thames River including critical habitat for species at risk fish and mussels.
 The variety of habitats and proximity to the Thames River make this a key site to protect for long term sustainability of biodiversity.
+Deer Haven has several forest types including Oak Woodland, White Pine and Scots Pine plantations, Red Maple swamp and early successional woods.

 This project was supported by: